Self-Managed (YAML)

 This page describes the architecture for self-managed deployments using Qtap (data plane) with local YAML configuration files.

-In self-managed mode, Qtap (data plane) runs standalone with all configuration defined in YAML files.
+In self-managed mode, Qtap sensors (data plane) run standalone with all configuration defined in YAML files.
 This architecture provides full control, supports air-gapped deployments, and enables infrastructure-as-code workflows while maintaining complete data sovereignty.

 **Events (Anonymized Metadata):**